byte-physics/igortest/docu/sphinx/source/advanced.rst

 Handling of Abort Code
 ----------------------

-The unit-testing framework continues with the next test case after catching `Abort` and logs the abort code.
+The universal testing framework continues with the next test case after catching `Abort` and logs the abort code.
 Currently differentiation of different abort conditions include manual user aborts, stack overflow and an encountered `Abort` in the code.
 The framework is terminated when manually pressing the